 A Special Note for Longhaired Cat Owners

 Longhaired cats try to keep themselves clean but often cannot thoroughly wash under their tails because of their long, thick hair.
-Urine and poop sometimes get caught in the hair and get dragged about by accident.
-This may make it seem as if the cat is deliberately using the carpet as a litter pan.
+Urine and poop sometimes get caught in the hair and dragged about accidentally.
+This may make it seem like the cat deliberately uses the carpet as a litter pan.

 Unless the cat is a show cat, keep the hair under the tail and the tops of the hind legs trimmed.
 Check the area every day and bathe or spot-clean with a wet soft cloth when necessary.
 Really soiled cats need a bath – whether they like it or not.